Open vs. Closed Auditions*

 I remember watching the pilot episode of Mozart in the Jungle, and being amazed at the “blind” auditions professional orchestras conduct.
 The musicians get audition numbers, and play behind a curtain for a panel.
 No one knows who’s behind the curtain, and so (ideally) the musicians are judged only on their skill and artistry.

 In the theatre, there’s no way to do this – an auditioning actor’s voice, body, and face work in concert with his interpretation of the song/monologue to create a performance.
-In educational theatre, the production staff usually knows most of the hopefuls, and they often have to consider factors outside of the students’ talents when casting.
+In educational theatre auditions, the production staff usually knows most of the hopefuls, and they often have to consider factors outside of the students’ talents when casting.

 So how can you conduct auditions as fairly and efficiently as possible?

 There are two basic set-ups for auditions.
 Each has its own advantages, and you may want to choose based on your production’s needs.
+Either one can be educational for your theatre students.

 Open Auditions are held with everyone who is auditioning and the production staff in the same room.
 The students watch everyone else’s auditions, and everyone watches their auditions.
 The advantages are that students can learn from each other, support one another, and everyone knows what happened during the auditions.
 There is no mystery about “how well” someone did, and most students will recognize the difficult decisions that the director must make during casting.
 Another advantage is you’ll get the opportunity to observe how potential cast members conduct themselves as they wait, be quiet, and support their fellow students.